-In one of the most competitive, contentious, divisive and yet historic political campaigns the country responded with the largest voter turnout in history to remove the incumbent president and elect an African American, Barak Obama as president.
+In one of the most competitive, contentious, divisive and yet historic political campaigns the country responded with the largest voter turnout in history to elect an African American, Barak Obama as president.
 The "I have a dream" has taken a huge step toward fulfillment.
 However, the new administration will have little time to reflect on victory as it faces serious economic challenges and a trillion dollar plus debt that will take years to resolve.

 3. In Memory Of: Countrywide, IndyMac, WAMU, Wachovia And Others

 Barely one year ago in 2007 these companies were not only household names but were considered financial giants.
 In one short year they have become a factoid of history.
 Some filed for bankruptcy while others were acquired by the likes of Bank of America, the federal government, J.P.
 Morgan Chase and Wells Fargo.
 2008 reminded us that nothing lasts forever and everything is replaceable.

 As a direct fallout of the subprime collapse, the foreclosure rate in the U.S. hit staggering levels in 2008.
 At the opening of the third quarter foreclosures were up 25% over the previous October with a reported one in every 452 of the country's homes in foreclosure.
 RealtyTrac reported last October that there was a sharp decline in foreclosure filings but it still estimated that by the end of 2008 there would be more than one million REOs on the books.